notarized signature notarized signature

 Role of the Notary

 The notary acts as an impartial witness, verifying identities and ensuring voluntary signatures.
 This neutral presence helps deter fraud.
-They also authenticate the document by adding a notarial certificate, validating the transaction.
+They also authenticate the document by adding a notarial certificate and validating the transaction.
 In digital settings, notaries encrypt electronic signatures, maintaining document integrity and security.

 Importance of a Notarized Signature